rcarrata/rcarrata.github.io/_posts/2021-11-16-mtls-ingress-controller.md

 comments: true
 ---

-How you can enable mTLS authentication with OpenShift with including Service Mesh, only using the Ingress Controller Operator?
+How you can enable mTLS authentication with OpenShift only using the Ingress Controller Operator (without Service Mesh)?

 How this is implemented in the Ingress Controller and in the OpenShift Routers / Haproxies?
 What are the benefits of implementing mTLS?